SoftUni-Internal/interactive-content/EN/03-Components-Workshop/00-Problem.md

 # MongoDB

-Before you start with creating a new project in Angular, you need to install **MongoDB**.
+Before you start with creating a new project in Angular you need to install MongoDB.

-You can find an installation guide [here](https://mega.nz/file/bMZC3ThT#1F--LRBifNwhKe_qg2eUgE9ZpV0u2tSx6u2jjpZO3cY)
+You can find an installation guide in the provided [document](https://mega.nz/file/bMZC3ThT#1F--LRBifNwhKe_qg2eUgE9ZpV0u2tSx6u2jjpZO3cY).

-After the successful installation, your database will be empty, so you can load the provided data in the database as follows:
+After the successful installation, your database will be empty, so you can load the provided from us initial data in it as follows:

-1. Use the provided folder named `from` resources.
+- Download the provided folder named `forum`.

-2. You have to have "mongod" running on a separate system command line.
+- You have to have mongod running on a separate system command line.

-3. Open a new command line and in the console write the following command: `mongorestore -d forum C:\Users\Name\Desktop\forum`
+- Open a new command line and in the console write the following command:

+`mongorestore -d forum C:\Users\Name\Desktop\forum`

-Note: `C:\Users\Name\Desktop\forum`: replace it with the path of the folder `forum` on your computer!
+**Note** `C:\Users\Name\Desktop\forum`- **replace with the path of the folder** `forum` **in your computer!!**

 On the console you will see something like this:

 [image assetsSrc="Angular-Components-Workshop(1).png" /]

-This is it!
+**This is it!**

 Now you can check if the **db** is in your **dbs** using the following commands:

 [image assetsSrc="Angular-Components-Workshop(2).png" /]